 At this point, I can’t remember how I discovered her paintings.
 It could have been through Instagram, another blogger’s Instagram with her work in the picture, or stumbling onto her shop on Etsy.
 But no matter how, I’m glad I found her work.
 Her landscapes, abstract, and watercolors are all equally beautiful to me (she also does other things like ornaments, mixed media, and more… I’m obsessed, really).
 I don’t often have the budget for buying originals over print, but someday I’d love to own an original of hers!

 I have a stack of prints I’ve purchased from shops on Etsy and elsewhere, and I one or two of hers in the mix that, shamefully, I’ve yet to hang.
 But can anyone every really have too much art?
-I think a series of her moody watercolor botanicals would look perfect in my master bedroom makeover.
+I think a series of her moody watercolor botanicals would look perfect in my primary bedroom makeover.

 Adding Color to the Laundry Room